rust-lang/book/src/ch03-04-data-types-in-rust.md

 | 64-bit | i64    | u64      |
 | arch   | isize  | usize    |

 *Table 3-1: Integer types in Rust.
-The code (for example, i32) is used to define a type in a function.*
+Each code (for example, i32) can be used to declare the type of a value.*

-Each variant can be either signed or unsigned, and has an explicit size.
+Each variant can be either signed or unsigned and has an explicit size.
 Signed and unsigned merely refers to whether it is possible for the number to be either negative or positive, meaning the number needs to have a sign with it ("signed"), or whether it will only ever be positive and can therefore be